 Credibility.
 By upgrading to bleeding edge technology, our client is living up to their mission to be five years out.
 They are setting themselves up as an ideal example for mobile warehouse solutions.

 Whether it’s your clients or your workforce, people love when you step up their experience.
 Ensure user satisfaction throughout the process by developing a schedule for introducing the upgrade, creating a training plan, and introducing a system reevaluation process to minimize the need for larger upgrades down the line.

 Here at Shockoe, our team has aided multiple clients with mobilizing their workforce’s technology through mobile apps, Bluetooth technology, and hands-free technology.
 From rough sketches on paper to launching the final product, we maintain an intimate relationship with our clients to guarantee that their workforce is content and comfortable with changes to their processes.
-Check out our awesome case studies for upgrading technology: Arrow, ONEOK, A.C.
+Check out our awesome case studies for upgrading technology: One of the country’s largest electronics distributors, ONEOK, A.C.
 Moore, and J.B.
 Hunt.

 During the course of publishing a pro-bono mobile experience for the non-profit Roatan Marine Park out of the Bay Islands, Honduras, something struck a chord with the Bill Nye bobblehead that sits on my left shoulder.
 Where’s the category for Changing the World? it whispered.

 There isn’t one.
 For the Roatan app, RMP iPatrol, which allows citizens to report illegal activity harmful to the surrounding Mesoamerican reef – the world’s second largest – our best options were Education or Travel.

 In the process of writing this post, I went to the Play store to see what showed up.
 Following the games and ‘entertain yourself’ recommendations, this is an example of the apps displayed: